CouponAI-ai/CouponAISmartFinder/README.md

 ## ⭐ Notes

-This project was developed as a **senior capstone**, focusing on AI-driven automation, geolocation systems, and real-world usability.
+This private project is supervised by [Dr. Ahmad Al-Shami](https://github.com/alshami10), who has repository access solely for academic guidance, review, and assessment purposes.